Gromov-Witten/Hurwitz wall-crossing: Moduli spaces of -admissible maps

-Since we fixed the class $\beta$, the conclusions above bound the number of components $T$ or $B$ by $\deg(\beta)$.
+Since we fixed the class $\beta$, the conclusions above bound the number of components $T$ or $B$ by $\deg(\gamma)$.
 Hence the image of $\br$ is contained in a quasi-compact substack of $\FM_{g,N,\mathsf m}$, which is therefore quasi-separated and of finite type, because $\FM_{g,N,\mathsf m}$ is quasi-separated and locally of finite type.

-The branching-divisor map $\br$ is of finite type and quasi-separated, since the fibers of $\br$ are sub-loci of stable maps to $X\times C$ for some nodal curve $C$.
-The moduli space $ Adm_{g,N}^{\epsilon}(X^{(n)}, \beta)$ is of finite type and quasi-separated itself, because $\br$ is of finite type and quasi-seperated and factors through a quasi-separated substack of finite type.
+The branching-divisor map $\br$ is of finite type and quasi-separated, since a base change of $\br$ with respect to a base scheme $B \rightarrow \FM_{g,N,\mathsf m} $ is a subspace of the moduli space of admissible stable maps to $X\times C$ for a family of nodal curves $C \rightarrow B$.
+We therefore conclude that the moduli space $ Adm_{g,N}^{\epsilon}(X^{(n)}, \beta)$ is of finite type and quasi-separated itself, because $\br$ is of finite type, quasi-separated and factors through a quasi-separated substack of finite type.